Form factor (mobile phones): Swivel

 A swivel phone is composed of multiple—usually two—segments, which swivel past each other about a sagittal axis (most of the time).
 Use of the swiveling form factor has similar goals to that of the slider, but this form factor is less widely used.
 Samples are, LG U900 + 960 + V9000, Motorola Flipout + V70 + V80, Nokia 7370, Siemens SK65, Samsung Juke + Samsung SGH-X830, and Sony Ericsson S700i + W600.
 The LG Wing implemented this feature into a slate design smartphone, with two touchscreens.

-Other examples include the Sierra Wireless Voq which combines a candybar with a keyboard "side-flip"; the Nokia Communicator series which utilise both a candybar and a clamshell with a QWERTY keyboard; or the Siemens SK65 which is a swivel candybar with a QWERTY keyboard.
+Other examples include the Sierra Wireless Voq which combines a candybar with a keyboard "side-flip"; the Nokia Communicator series which utilise both a candybar and a clamshell with a QWERTY keyboard; the Siemens SK65 which is a swivel candybar with a QWERTY keyboard; and the T-Mobile Sidekick where the display swivels up with a QWERTY keyboard.

-Bezelless Samsung A80 only has rear cameras that are housed in a motorized module, using a combination of slider and swivel they achieve the rotation to the front to be used for selfies.

-No sagital axis
+No sagittal axis

-Some implementations, that do not use the sagital axis, are presenting in phones like Nokia 3250 and Oppo N1, with twistable components: a keyboard, and main camera (doubling as a selfie one), respectively.
+Some implementations, that do not use the sagittal axis, are presenting in phones like Nokia 3250 and Oppo N1, with twistable components: a keyboard, and main camera (doubling as a selfie one), respectively.